Simon Jenkins

 Jenkins chaired the National Trust from 2008 to 2014.
 He currently writes columns for The Guardian.

 Early life

 Jenkins was born 10 June 1943, in Birmingham, England.
-His father, Daniel Thomas Jenkins, was a Welsh professor of divinity at Princeton University and a Minister in the Congregational and then United Reformed Church.
+His father, Daniel Thomas Jenkins, was a Welsh professor of systematic theology at Princeton Theological Seminary and a Minister in the Congregational and then United Reformed Church.
 He was educated at Mill Hill School and St John's College, Oxford, where he earned a degree in Philosophy, Politics and Economics.